Asymptotic spectral properties of the Hilbert $L$-matrix: Large eigenvalues

 The proof of Proposition~\ref{prop:q_n_asympt} essentially uses ideas of the Darboux method, see \cite[Sec.~8.9]{olv_97}.
 However, we need to keep track on the dependence on $\xi$ in the error term which requires a~more detailed analysis of the remainder.

 A starting point of the method is the generating function formula

 for $|t|<1$, which is a particular case of~\cite[Eq.~9.3.12]{koe-les-swa_10}.
-For $\xi>0$, the Gauss hypergeometric function in~\eqref{eq:gener_func_q_n} is an analytic function in the open unit disk and continuous to the boundary unit circle except the point $t=1$, where it has a singularity, see~\cite[Chap.~15]{dlmf}.
-This singular point, which is the closest to the origin, determines the asymptotic behavior of $q_{n}$, for $n$ large.
-A behavior of function~\eqref{eq:gener_func_q_n} in a neighborhood of the singular point $t=1$ reveals the identity
+For $|\Im\xi|<1/2$, the Gauss hypergeometric function in~\eqref{eq:gener_func_q_n} is an analytic function in the open unit disk and continuous to the boundary unit circle except possibly the point $t=1$, where it may have a singularity, see~\cite[Chap.~15]{dlmf}.
+If $\Im\xi>-1/2$, the point $t=1$ is a singular point of function~\eqref{eq:gener_func_q_n} that is located most closely to the origin and determines the asymptotic behavior of $q_{n}$, for $n$ large.
+A behavior of function~\eqref{eq:gener_func_q_n} in a~neighborhood of the singular point $t=1$ reveals the identity